-"(c) Pursuant to its authority under section 994(p) of title 28, United States Code [subsec. (p) of this section], and section 21 of the Sentencing Act of 1987 [section 21 of Pub.L.
-100-182, set out as a note under this section], the United States Sentencing Commission shall promulgate guidelines, or shall amend existing guidelines, to provide that a defendant convicted of violating section 1791(a)(1) of title 18, United States Code [section 1791(a)(1) of Title 18, Crimes and Criminal Procedure], and punishable under section 1791(b)(1) of that title [section 1791(b)(1) of Title 18] as so redesignated, shall be assigned an offense level under chapter 2 of the sentencing guidelines that is-

-"(1) two levels greater than the level that would have been assigned had the offense not been committed in prison; and
+"(c) Pursuant to its authority under section 994(p) of title 28, United States Code, and section 21 of the Sentencing Act of 1987 [28 U.S.C.
+994 note], the United States Sentencing Commission shall promulgate guidelines, or shall amend existing guidelines, to provide that a defendant convicted of violating section 1791(a)(1) of title 18, United States Code, and punishable under section 1791(b)(1) of that title as so redesignated, shall be assigned an offense level under chapter 2 of the sentencing guidelines that is(1) two levels greater than the level that would have been assigned had the offense not been committed in prison; and

-"(2) in no event less than level 26.
+(2) in no event less than level 26.

-"(d) If the sentencing guidelines are amended after the effective date of this section [probably means the date of enactment of this section, Nov.
+(d) If the sentencing guidelines are amended after the effective date of this section [probably means the date of enactment of this section, Nov.
 18, 1988], the Sentencing Commission shall implement the instruction set forth in subsection (c) so as to achieve a comparable result."